prancer-io/cloud-validation-framework/docs/docs/configuration/secrets.md

     a.
 CyberArk Agent has to be installed and configured on the respective servers (containers) and the firewall ports have to be opened
 3. The **Prancer** validation framework runs the cyberArk agent cli and connects to the CyberArk safe to fetch the Password for the account.
 4. CyberArk passes the retrieved password to the modules that need the secret during the validation process
-5. if any errors - due to CyberArk not installed or system errors or password retrieving error, the **Prancer** validation framework checks for the other ways to retireve the secret
+5. If any errors occur (due to CyberArk not being installed properly or any other errors) then **Prancer** validation framework checks for the other ways to retireve the secret

 In order to config CyberArk integration, you need to put these values in the config file:
 ```